tfidfwastaken/gitnotes/week10.md

 I haven't followed this suggestion too religiously, but it has worked generally well for me.
 But other than that, my method of working has been largely ad-hoc and unsystematic.

 The tools, systems, workflows and practices of individual mailing list developers have not been well-documented anywhere at least from my brief searching.
-I think it would be valuable for future contributors, especially from backgrounds like mine, where I had never touched email contributions before, but now have to send patches that way quite regularly.
+I think having these insights would be valuable for future contributors, especially from backgrounds like mine, where I had never touched email contributions before, but now have to send patches that way quite regularly.

 So I'd like to ask Git Developers reading this:
 What tools, systems and workflows do you find valuable in your day-to-day work?
 In particular I'd be happy getting insights like: